damianavila/blog/posts/draft.md

 Those are an integral part of the Myst-Parser project.
 But when you look at the `html` renderer, that [RendererHTML] class (https://markdown-it-py.readthedocs.io/en/latest/api/markdown_it.renderer.html#markdown_it.renderer.RendererHTML) is coming from another EBP project called markdown-it-py.
-This is a Python port of the well-used [markdown-it](https://github.com/markdown-it/markdown-it), plus some of itsassociated plugins.
+This is a Python port of the well-used [markdown-it](https://github.com/markdown-it/markdown-it), plus some of its associated plugins.

 If you indeed keep looking at the `default_parser` implementation, you will find the MyST-Parser is actually a collection of markdown-it-py plugins: